-The Hell Pizza Reading Challenge Wheel has 7 segments ready to clip on completion of a book.
+The HELL Reading Challenge pizza wheel has 7 segments ready to clip on completion of a book.
 Here's what it looks like and how you fill it:

-Children get each slice punched off by the Home class teacher or librarian after they have read one book (or whatever you think is suitable for your age group).
+Children get each slice punched off by the teacher or librarian after they have read one book (or whatever you think is suitable for your age group).

-The Home class teacher or librarian is to sign off the pizza wedge when the follow up activity has been completed.
+The teacher or librarian is to sign off the pizza wedge when the follow up activity has been completed.

-All wheels are to be authenticated by the home teacher or librarian, and with the School stamp.
+All wheels are to be authenticated by the teacher or librarian, and with the school stamp.